operstagency/operst/README.md

   <strong>operst</strong> is the official npm module of <a href="https://operstagency.com">Operst</a>, a digital marketing agency that delivers comprehensive advertising solutions.
 Our expert services will maximize your ROAS to get more leads and grow your business.
 </p>

-## Operst Works in Node AND browser environments
+## 🌐 Operst Works in Node AND browser environments
 Yes, this module works in both Node and browser environments, including compatibility with [Webpack](https://www.npmjs.com/package/webpack) and [Browserify](https://www.npmjs.com/package/browserify)!

-## Features
+## 🦄 Features
 * Getting proxy lists

-### Getting an API key
+### 🔑 Getting an API key
 You can use so much of `operst` for free, but if you want to do some advanced stuff, you'll need an API key.
-You can get one by [signing up for a Operst account](https://operstagency.com/authentication/signup).
+You can get one by [signing up for a Operst account](https://operstagency.com/signup).

-## Install Operst
+## 📦 Install Operst
-### Install via npm
+### Option 1: Install via npm
 Install with npm if you plan to use `operst` in a Node project or in the browser.
 ```shell
 npm install operst